 The 2015 Conference on Test Security

 The 2015 edition of Conference on Test Security was hosted by the Center for Educational Testing and Evaluation at the University of Kansas.
 Assessment Systems had the privilege to present two full sessions: One Size Does Not Fit All: Making Test Security Configurable and Scalable and Let’s Rethink How Technology Can Improve Proctoring.
 Abstracts for these are below; if you would like to learn more, please contact us.
-Additionally, we had the opportunity for a product demonstration of our upcoming data forensics software, SIFT (more on that below).
+Additionally, we had the opportunity for a product demonstration of our psychometric data forensics software, SIFT (more on that below).

 The Conference on Test Security kicked off with a keynote on the now-famous Atlanta cheating scandal.
 This scandal was unique in that it was systematic and top-down rather than bottom-up.
 The follow-up message was a stressing of the difference between assessment and accountability; because a test is tied to accountability standards does not mean the test in itself is bad, or that all testing is bad.